andraspatka/free-genai-bootcamp-2025/lang-portal/BackendTechnicalSpecs.md

 - The API will be built using Gin
 - Mage is a task runner for Go.
 - The API will always return JSON
-- There will no authentication or authorization
+- There will be no authentication or authorization
-- Everything be treated as a single user
+- Everything will be treated as a single user

 ## Directory Structure